-Some organizations have started research and development of biotechnology and new breeding techniques such as genome editing.
+Some organizations have started preliminary research on application of new biotechnology techniques such as genome editing in agriculture.
 To incentivize innovation and to promote development of genome-wide analysis and engineering technologies, the Ministry of Science and Technology's (MOST) Department of Biotechnology (DBT) has established a task force on genome editing research and its applications.
+However, there have been no specific programs to fund these new research techniques.